darul75/personal-blog/posts/2015/2016-01-07_what-is-babel-js-doing.md

 **Param 1** => the target object where to assign new properties.

-**Param 2** => a list of prototype properties to add
+**Param 2** => a list of properties to attach to object's prototype

-**Param 3** => a list of static properties to add
+**Param 3** => a list of properties to attach to Class

-And by this way some new properties will be attached to our instance object or its constructor.
+And by this way some new properties will be attached to our object or its constructor.

 ## Conclusion

-I hope it will give you a better understanding on how Babel transpile your ES6 code.
-I do not speak about syntax tree, AST etc...but just about result code.
+I hope it will give you a better understanding on how Babel compile your ES6 code into ES5.

+I did not speak about syntax tree, AST etc...but just about resulting tranformation code.